France and Kazakhstan/B_descRubAff1>

 With a budget of €341,731 in 2014, renewed at the same level in 2015, the diplomatic post works to strengthen the cultural network (Alliances françaises) and promote the French language in order to identify new publics, including through the organization of events such as cultural days including the “Autumn Meetings” and the “Francophonie Week”.
 Cross-cultural seasons were held in 2013 and 2014.
 The French Season, organized in autumn 2013, was a great success and involved prestigious events including two concerts by the Lille National Orchestra, performances by the Preljocaj Ballet, an exhibition on Napoleon and a concert by Patricia Kaas.
 In autumn 2014, the Kazakh Season started with a performance by the Astana Ballet at the Palais des Congrès in Paris, followed by other prestigious events such as a concert of the Astana Opera at the Opéra Bastille in Paris and the presentation of a Kazakh folk village on the Palais Royal square.

 The priority granted to training the elite draws on partnerships (Bolashak Presidential Scholarship Scheme*, Soros Foundation, French businesses, Kazakh universities).
 A programme to train senior civil servants between the Kazakhstan Academy of Public Administration and the French National School of Public Administration (ENA) produced a joint master’s curriculum between the two establishments.
 The project for the “Sorbonne-Kazakhstan Institute”, promoted by Marek Halter since late 2012 and enshrined by the signing of a memorandum in September 2013 between the PRES Sorbonne Paris Cité (SPC) research and teaching unit and the Abai Kazakh National Pedagogical University in Almaty, led to the creation of the Institute, offering two master’s degrees in international relations and implementing change.
 50 students have been studying there since the 2014 intake, receiving French lessons and a grant from the Kazakh government.
 During the President of the French Republic’s visit in December 2014, which solemnly inaugurated the “Sorbonne-Kazakhstan Institute”, 21 agreements were also signed between French and Kazakh higher education establishments.
+On 4 November 2015, the sixth Franco-Kazakh academic forum was held in Paris, with the participation of 25 Kazakh and some 30 French establishments.

 Support for decentralized cooperation (renewal of the twinning between Almaty and Rennes; forging of ties between Oksemen and Lyon and between Atyrau and Marseille; action by Nice in the area of training for the hospitality and tourism industry and by Cannes in the area of events) completes France’s support for cultural and technical cooperation.